esamattis/piler/README.md

 Keys of the object will be added to the global window object.
 So take care when choosing those.
 Also remember that parent scope of functions will be lost.

-You can alsow give a nested namespace for it
+You can also give a nested namespace for it

     clientjs.addOb({"foo.bar": "my thing"});